 If you are working on a multi-server application environment where you have a requirement to share a file system between multiple servers, then you got to set up NFS (Network File System).

 NFS lets you share the file system on more than one server, but implementation requires some administration skills.

-In a traditional infrastructure environment, you may have to involve multiple teams and would take time to create NFS.
+In a traditional infrastructure environment, you may have to involve multiple teams, and it would take time to create NFS.
 But if you are using AWS, you can get it done in a few minutes with their EFS (Elastic File System) service.

 AWS EFS lets you create scalable file storage to be used on EC2.
 You don’t have to bother about capacity forecasting as it can scale up or down on-demand.

 A quick illustration was taken from the AWS page to give you an idea of how it works.